 Understanding Controlled Studies

 Breed-based risks are calculated using controlled studies.
 Controlled studies take into account the number of animals for each breed, as some breeds are far more popular than others.
-Breeds may be unfairly targetted by the media or by the general population without any real supporting data.
+Breeds may be unfairly targeted by the media or by the general population without any real supporting data.

 In Rome, Italy, large dogs like mastiffs are very common, and they are unfairly branded as the most likely to bite.
 A study found that when the high number of mastiffs is taken into account, they are no more likely to bite than many other breeds.
 The breeds that were most likely to injure someone included German Shepherd Dogs, Cocker Spaniels, Collies, Lhasa Apso, Shih Tzu, and poodles.